 Luckily in Western Washington, even summer days are relatively cool so I was able to get away with this.

 In most parts of the country though, the water would get way too warm for koi and some form of shade would be needed.

 My Koi Pond Pictures

-Unfortunately my computer crashed and I lost a lot of my koi pond pictures but I do have some more that I will be sharing in later articles.
+Unfortunately, as I mentioned before my computer crashed and I lost a lot of my koi pond pictures, but luckily I have some that I can share.
+Here is an article about Koi from Wikipedia.